mayhemood/nodejs-qr-generator/README.md

 # nodejs-qr-generator
-This turns any given URL to a QR-Code and saves a .ttxt file showing that URL.
+This turns any given URL to a QR-Code and saves a .txt file showing that URL.

-The outcome screenshot(s) can be found in a folder "results".
+The QR-Code(qr_img.png) is for my Personal Site "https://mayhemood.github.io/personal-site/".

 Please download the files in a folder, and then in node.js runtime, write "npm i" or "npm install" to get all node_modules.
 Thank you.